nf-core/rnaseq/docs/usage.md

 * The `--gtf_group_features_type` parameter will automatically be set to `gene_type` as opposed to `gene_biotype`, respectively.
 * If you are running Salmon, the `--gencode` flag will also be passed to the index building step to overcome parsing issues resulting from the transcript IDs in GENCODE fasta files being separated by vertical pipes (`|`) instead of spaces (see [this issue](https://github.com/COMBINE-lab/salmon/issues/15)).

+## Adapt pipeline parameters for prokaryotes

+The default settings of the pipeline are mainly adapted for eukaryotes but have to be changed slightly for prokaryotes.
+The main reason for this is the different genetic architecure of prokaryotes.
+The below mentioned parameters work if a `gff` file is provided as reference.

+Changes and parameter specifications for prokaryotes:
+* `--featurecounts_feature_type transcript` since the default value `exon` does not contain the required `--featurecounts_group_type gene_biotype` specification.
+* You can use `--featurecounts_feature_type CDS` in combination with `--featurecoutns_group_type product` but than featureCounts will no longer reflect the biotypes of your RNA.
+It could be helpful to identify the number of hypothetical proteins.
+* If your execution struggle with Salmon as aligner, change `--alginer` to hisat2.
+* You can skip RSeQC with `--skip_rseqc` since it mainly focus on eukaryotic features like splice junctions, transcription start (TSS) and ending sites (TES)
+* If you aren't iterested in the biotypes of your RNA data, you can skip the whole process with `--skip_biotype_qc`

+> **NB:** For older versions of the pipeline the names may be different.
+Check the paramters docs for details.

 ## Running the pipeline

 The typical command for running the pipeline is as follows: